Please join us on Saturday, January 24, 2015 for our third annual "Teaching Islam" Workshop, which will run approximately 9am-4pm.

-This free, all-day workshop offers University and area attendees a unique opportunity to develop their knowledge of Islam, past and present, as well as to learn practical techniques for teaching about Islam in world history courses, Middle East studies courses, and related fields - as well as to prepare for consulting or non-profit work with Muslim communities in the United States and abroad.
+This annual free, all-day workshop offers University and area attendees a unique opportunity to develop their knowledge of Islam, past and present, as well as to learn practical techniques for teaching about Islam in world history courses, Middle East studies courses, and related fields - as well as to prepare for consulting or non-profit work with Muslim communities in the United States and abroad.

 University graduate students, faculty, and staff, as well as Colorado-based graduate students,faculty, staff, teachers, education students, and community members are welcome to register for this workshop.
 Please email Professor Andrea L Stanton to register.